ReactDevelopment:YourQuestionsAnswered

 How do you optimize React app performance?+

-We use React DevTools Profiler to identify slow renders, implement memo and useMemo where profiling shows impact, lazy-load routes and heavy components, optimize images with next/image, and implement virtualization for long lists.
-Target metrics: Largest Contentful Paint under 2.5s, Cumulative Layout Shift under 0.1.
+We profile first, then fix what the profiler actually flags, rather than sprinkling memo everywhere on a hunch.
+React DevTools Profiler to find slow renders, memo and useMemo where they earn it, lazy-loaded routes and heavy components, next/image for images, and virtualization on long lists.
+The targets we chase are Largest Contentful Paint under 2.5 seconds and Cumulative Layout Shift under 0.1.

 What is the total cost to build a React SaaS from scratch?+

-Can I hire a React team of 3-5 developers for my project?+
+Can I work with a React team of 3-5 engineers for my project?+